enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

    HttpClientService httpClientService = HttpClientServiceFactory.create(HttpClientServiceFactory.ClientType.DEFAULT, customValidator);
    ```

-* **Custom Client:** You can create a custom client, such as Spring WebClient or
+* **Custom Client:** You can create a custom clientService, such as Spring
+  WebClient or
   OkHttp, and use it with the abstraction layer.
 You need to provide a custom
   implementation of `HttpClientService` and `HttpResponseWrapper` for your
-  custom client:
+  custom clientService:

    ```java
    WebClient webClient = WebClient.builder().baseUrl("https://api.example.com").build();